joao-alegria/RI/README.md

 python3 QueryIndex.py -o ../results -t simple -r 0.3 -c 1000 -l 10 ../queries.txt ../input
 ```

-An example using the same configuration but for an index with positions included and using the user feedback considering the top 5 documents retrieved and passing 1, 0.5 and 0.25 as Rocchio's alpha, beta and gamma parameters:
+An example using the same configuration but using user feedback considering the top 5 documents retrieved and passing 1, 0.5 and 0.25 as Rocchio's alpha, beta and gamma parameters:

 ```
-python3 QueryIndex.py -p -o ../results -t simple -r 0.3 -c 1000 -l 10 -f user -n 5 ../queries.txt ../input 1 0.5 0.25
+python3 QueryIndex.py  -o ../results -t simple -r 0.3 -c 1000 -l 10 -f user -n 5 ../queries.txt ../input 1 0.5 0.25
 ```

 An example using the same configuration as the first but using the Complex Tokenizer, using the pseudo feedback considering the top 20 documents retrieved and passing 1 and 0.5 as Rocchio's alpha and beta parameters: